-The cryotherapy clinic is held on a Thursday afternoon and is run by the Practice Nurse.
+The cryotherapy clinic is held on a Tuesday once a month and is run by the Practice Nurse.

 We recommend that diabetic patients be monitored on a regular basis.
 The practice policy is to review all patients who are either diet controlled or who take oral medication to control their diabetes at least once a year.

 Flu Vaccination/Pneumococcal Vaccine

 The Practice will advertise Flu vaccination programme details around September/October time.
 It is recommended if you are: